Constellations – the art and science of understanding the forces that have constellated and which create dysfunction or opportunity

 - his internal environment and sensory nature (feelings, emotions) and vegetative autonomic brain; or vegetal self; organ and system matrix

-- sexuality, habits, tribe, survival, movement–mammalian or rhinocephalic brain (including the amygdala and hippocampus) or instinctual self; rhinencephalon, joints, muscles, lungs, heart, instincts
+- sexuality, habits, tribe, survival, movement–mammalian or rhinencephalic brain (including the amygdala and hippocampus) or instinctual self; rhinencephalon, joints, muscles, lungs, heart, instincts

 Above: The monad–the single hierarchical arrangement of the human and its various elements

 These different natures all contain mass.
 When altered, each may affect us, as their mass transforms into energy and then, when this mass moves and influences us, acts as a force –each force, relative to their rank or station, affects us differently.
-Each level of being exhibits a different force, which affect us in particular ways, upsetting our original hierarchical set of natures.
-In classical Islamic theology these selves or elements of mass are called the lower natures or nafs.
-In western culture, we may allude to these nafs as some base instinct or an emotional state; not putting too much emphasis on their hierarchy, but simply as an element of the human.
-We may say, ‘he’s sub-human’ or that someone acts as a ‘pig’, or indicate that someone who is not very proactive as a ‘couch potato’.
+Each level of being exhibits a different force, which affects us in particular ways, upsetting our original hierarchical set of natures.
+In classical Islamic theology, these selves or elements of mass are called the lower natures or nafsu.
+In Western culture, we may allude to these Nafsu as some base instinct or an emotional state; not putting too much emphasis on their hierarchy, but simply as an element of the human.
+We may say, ‘he’s subhuman, or that someone acts as a ‘pig’, or indicate that someone who is not very proactive is a ‘couch potato’.
 Someone we cannot quite get hold of, as ’slippery as an eel, or ‘sly as a fox’.
 These terms elicit a metaphorical narrative; and allow us to convey the sense of the principle life force that the person operates from (at that present moment, or at the time of the story).

-This constellation, which may be structured ('Here are the elements in their order, please fill them with people who represent your differing selves'), or haphazard ('Place others around you to represent your differing selves in what ever way you are guided').
+This constellation may be structured (‘Here are the elements in their order, please fill them with people who represent your differing selves‘), or haphazard (‘Place others around you to represent your differing selves in whatever way you are guided‘).
 This would be their opening representation.
 It relays (broadcasts) their state.

-These signals, sensations, physiological states occur whilst in their surrendered state.
-We try not to get the person to talk too much, knowing how easy it is for human’s to articulate through their own filters, own thoughts about the 'other' or their own pattern.
+These signals, sensations, and physiological states occur whilst in their surrendered state.
+We try not to get the person to talk too much, knowing how easy it is for humans to articulate through their own filters, their own thoughts about the ‘other’, or their own pattern.

 The facilitator guides the process; by asking repeatedly for the participants to surrender.
-In this way the constellation unravels, opens up, reveals the principle's state and resolution.
+In this way, the constellation unravels, opens up, and reveals the principle’s state and resolution.
 In practice, the facilitator uses the feedback from the participating ‘elements’ to be guided in re-arranging the constellation based on what is articulated.
 As we are able to access signals or information through the various elements of our physical body, we can be guided into understanding what each element is saying.
 This is complex and sophisticated work, and at some level demands an expert to help.
-On the other hand we can extrapolate and be guided within our own reference and understanding, so this work can work either way.
+On the other hand, we can extrapolate and be guided by our own reference and understanding, so this work can work either way.

-A human body receives information from different parts of the organism.
-It is like the different wisdoms which we have inherited from the differing life forms which are phylogenetically within us, and we have the chance to listen to this collective orchestra.
-However, as an organism equipped with a neocortex, we have the possibility of constructing or creating reality–that is, we can manufacture signals through our own needs, proclivities, immaturity and hubris.
+The human body receives information from different parts of the organism.
+It is like the different wisdoms that we have inherited from the differing life forms that are phylogenetically within us, and we have the chance to listen to this collective orchestra.
+However, as an organism equipped with a neocortex, we have the possibility of constructing or creating reality–that is, we can manufacture signals through our own needs, proclivities, immaturity, and hubris.

-Our differing selves / elements feed, through surrender, the human mind (in its mindful state) with information pertinent to the situation.
+Our differing selves/elements feed, through surrender, the human mind (in its mindful state) with information pertinent to the situation.
 This process may also descend upon us, to give us an alternative reality when our own sensory guidance cannot ‘see’ or ‘hear, feel’ or ‘notice’ what needs to be accessed.
-This is the action of Grace, and it the act of surrender that allows us to receive somatosensory information representational to the situation or to be given noetic understanding through received understanding.
+This is the action of Grace, and it is the act of surrender that allows us to receive somatosensory information representational to the situation or to be given noetic understanding through received understanding.